architest/pymeeus/README.md

 ## What's new

+* 0.2.11
+    * Added conjunction and opposition methods for Jupiter, Saturn, Uranus and Neptune
 * 0.2.10
     * Added 'geocentric_position()' method to 'Minor' class, and added conjunction and opposition methods for Mercury, Venus and Mars.
 * 0.2.9